General Guide

 How to choose

-If you want the lowest total cost on Mac or Windows: Zush at $10 one-time.
-Full RAW support (CR2, NEF, ARW, DNG), 33 document formats, 16 video formats, folder monitoring, rollback, no subscription.
+If you want the lowest total cost on Mac or Windows: Zush One-Time at $38.
+Full RAW support (CR2, NEF, ARW, DNG), design files, iWork files, audio, 37 document and PDF-related formats, 16 video formats, folder monitoring, rollback, templates, Naming Blocks, and unlimited PRO renames.

 If you are on Mac and want deep Finder integration: NameQuick.
-Strong template builder, Finder tags, broad AI provider support; $5/mo or $38 + your own API key.
+Strong template builder, Finder tags, broad AI provider support; $69 + your own API key or local model.

 If privacy is your top priority: AI Renamer CLI or Wisfile.
 Both run locally.
 AI Renamer is open source; Wisfile bundles a polished UI.